devanshuDesai/Triton-Tinder-Bot/README.md

 ### Prerequisites

 * This package requires a **Python 3.6+** installation on your computer.
-All the required packages for this script are installed by running the following command on your Terminal:
+All the required packages for this script are installed by running the following commands in your Terminal:

   ```
   pip install numpy robobrowser